letsencrypt/acme-spec/draft-barnes-acme.md

 such an attacker has only a one in 25^5 chance of success if they post certs Zn in random succession.

-It is RECOMMENDED clients respond with DVSNI certificates for only the Z values specified by the CA.
+It is RECOMMENDED clients respond with DVSNI certificates for only the Z values specified by the CA.  The ACME server MUST ensure that each DVSNI certificate contains only the Z value it is searching for, and not multiple Z values in a single certificate.

 It is RECOMMENDED that the ACME server validation TLS connections from multiple vantage points to reduce the risk of DNS hijacking attacks.

 If all of the above verifications succeed, then the validation is successful.
 Otherwise, the validation fails.